allcrux/turbo-scroll/README.md

 by calling the `turbo_scroll_loader` helper and passing the next page index if a next page is present.

+This gem currently assumes that the page parameter is called `page`, so in your controller make sure you use that parameter for selecting the records for a given page.

 You could use the [next-pageable](https://github.com/allcrux/next-pageable) gem but one can also use any other pagination gem of choice.

 When the loader component becomes visible, it will do 2 things